dazfuller/dazfuller-uk/content/posts/building-and-deploying-a-go-function-app/01-creating-the-resources/index.md

 The SQL script is hopefully easy enough to follow, though you might not have seen the [Vector](https://learn.microsoft.com/sql/t-sql/data-types/vector-data-type).
 We're creating a new column with a vector type, which is a 1536-dimensional vector.
 This is the vector that we'll be using to store the embeddings for each article.

 In the shell script we're using the [sqlcmd](https://learn.microsoft.com/sql/tools/sqlcmd/sqlcmd-utility) utility to create a new user, add it to the db_datareader and db_datawriter roles, and then run the SQL script.
 To connect, we're using the `-G` flag which says we're using the already authenticated user.
 This works because above we added the current user as the administrator of the SQL server.
+The first three commands use the `-Q` flag which executes a single query and then exits.

 In the shell script we are using variables for the SQL server, database, and the name of the function app.
 To get those values and pass them in, we're going to use the [terraform_data](https://developer.hashicorp.com/terraform/language/resources/terraform-data) resource type.